shuyangConnor/Discord-Clone/README.md

 LetsChat is a robust real-time messaging platform utilizing React.js and Next.js.
 It facilitates instant communication between users across diverse servers and channels.
 It is built with Next.js 14, React, Socket.IO, Prisma, Tailwind, and MySQL.

-Feel free to register and try it here: [LetsChat](https://discord-clone-production-76b6.up.railway.app)
+Feel free to register and try it: [LiveURL](https://discord-clone-production-76b6.up.railway.app)

 Features: